i Legislation, policy and practices

 There is no public record of this provision having ever been used to block an acquisition of a UK business and so this provision will not be considered further in this chapter.
-Ultimately, the EU law provisions on freedom of establishment and free movement of capital will be relevant to its exercise.
+Until the end of the Brexit transition period, the EU law provisions on freedom of establishment and free movement of capital will remain relevant to its exercise.

 III TYPICAL TRANSACTIONAL STRUCTURES

-There are generally no specific legal considerations facing foreign entities seeking to set up new facilities or businesses, or to carry out mergers and acquisitions in the United Kingdom, above and beyond the considerations that also face domestic investors.
+There are generally no specific legal considerations facing foreign entities seeking to set up new facilities or businesses, or to carry out mergers and acquisitions in the United Kingdom, above and beyond the considerations that also apply to domestic investors.

 i Corporate law residency requirements